 Last year we wrote about new 401k fee disclosure requirements and the evidence suggesting that most 401k participants did not know they were paying for any plan costs.
-The structure of the investment industry has kept many investors in the dark about fees associated with their retirement plan4604791840_d7f4b8bbf3s.
+The structure of the investment industry has kept many investors in the dark about fees associated with their retirement plans.
 The new Department of Labor requirements shed light on the tangible costs associated with saving for retirement.

 The article below from the Financial Planning Association® discusses this issue in more detail and breaks down the fees inherent in employer sponsored retirement accounts.